danah04/flowly/README.md

 - **AI coach** — a chat coach (powered by watsonx Orchestrate) that grounds its replies in your current energy, focus, streak, and progress, and remembers the conversation.
 - **Insights** — weekly focus hours, streaks, and goal progress at a glance.

-The whole experience runs inside a mobile phone frame using the **Harbor** design system.

 ---

 ## Tech stack